lua-rocks/core-deprecated/lib/luapi/luapi.md

 whatever else.
 It makes your modules more portable and independent and also its pretty nice to see readme exactly under the files in your git-repository website.
-That's why documentation generates only from `init.lua` files and saves output in the same directory.
+That's why documentation generates only from `init.lua` files and saves output `readme.md` in the same directory.
+File called `example.lua` from the same directory also will be included into readme (you can use such files not only as examples, but also as simple unit-tests).

-You can document all your code, but keep in mind that luapi will only parse **classes** from `init.lua` files (and save output in the same directory).
-If there is no classes in the file or your file has a different name, it will be skipped.
+You can document all your code, but keep in mind that luapi will only parse **classes**.
+If there is no classes in the file or file name is not `init.lua`, it will be skipped.
 Class is `--[[` comments block with the tag `@` inside.
 Module (or "ClassMod") is the special class which does not require `@` tag and is recognized by the variable returned at the end of the file.
 But if file does not return a documented variable, then the **first** class in the file will be considered a module.

 ## Types